 While we’re talking cyberpunk, let’s not forget about Blade Runner.
 You can’t get more ostentatious than these two buildings.
 The Tyrell pyramid is particularly impressive, and it’s perfect if you want something in your city that screams malevolence.
 The police tower looks a little bit off during the day, I think it’s all the black, but at night it’s incredible.

-Let’s stay in the future with this imposing, monolithic power station.
+Let’s stay in the future with the imposing, monolithic power station FOGBAE-TOWR4.
 Is there a hint of Brutalism about it?
 Who cares, it looks bad ass.
 It’s also practical, providing electricity for all the terrified ants scurrying below.
 Get this building to let all your citizens know that the state will crush them.

 Okay, Okay, you don’t all want futuristic cities.
 Gula’s Architectural Designs is a 24-item collection from the titular modder, and it’s a corker.
 It contains everything from a giant hamster statue to a KFC, Taco Bell combo.
 There’s plenty inbetween, too, including schools and skyscrapers.
 It’s a diverse, high-quality pack.